 Hotel Shuttles & Car Rental — Quick Notes

-Hotel shuttles: Some five-star hotels offer complimentary transfers — the Atlantis and several Palm Jumeirah properties are known for this.
+Hotel shuttles: Some five-star hotels offer complimentary transfers — Atlantis and several Palm Jumeirah properties are known for this.
 Always ask when you book; it's free money you might be leaving on the table.
-Mid-range hotels sometimes run paid shuttle buses at set times, which can save you a few dirhams.
+Mid-range hotels sometimes run paid shuttle buses at set times, which can save you a few dirhams if your arrival lines up with their schedule.

 Car rental: Hertz, Avis, Budget, and Europcar all have desks at DXB.
-Rates start around AED 90/day for a basic sedan.
-My take: unless you're planning day trips outside the city (Abu Dhabi, Fujairah, Hatta), don't bother.
-Parking in Dubai is either expensive or a nightmare, often both.
+Rates start around AED 95/day in 2026 for a basic sedan.
+My take: unless you're planning day trips outside the city (Abu Dhabi, Fujairah, Hatta, Al Ain), don't bother.
+Parking in Dubai is either expensive or a logistical nightmare, often both, and the Salik tolls add up.
 You can check availability on the Dubai Airports site.

 The Quick Comparison

-Here's the table you actually want — everything to Downtown Dubai:
+Here's the table you actually want — everything to Downtown Dubai, 2026 prices:

 | Option | Cost | Time | Available at 3 AM? |